 Additional Online Resources for Disabled Veterans

-Veterans Vocational Rehabilitation & Employment Coordinator: The Department of Veterans Affairs offers a variety of support services for veterans with disabilities.
-For general information about these services, contact your local veterans office using their directory.
+Veterans Vocational Rehabilitation & Employment (VR&E) Coordinators: The U.S. Department of Veterans Affairs offers a variety of support services for veterans with disabilities.
+For information about these services, contact your local veterans office using their directory.

-Employment: National Resource Directory: The National Resource Directory is a website that connects wounded warriors, service members, veterans and their families with those who support them.
-It offers access to services at the national, state and local levels to support recovery, rehabilitation and community reintegration.
+National Resource Directory: This website connects wounded warriors, service members, veterans and their families with services at the national, state and local levels to support recovery, rehabilitation and community reintegration.

-DisABLEDperson, Inc. – Microsoft IT Academy for Wounded Warriors: This program offered by disABLEDperson, Inc. offers wounded warriors the opportunity to gain marketable job skills through the Microsoft IT Academy Program of eLearning for Wounded Warriors.
+DisABLEDperson, Inc. – Microsoft IT Academy for Wounded Warriors: This program offered by disABLEDperson, Inc. helps wounded warriors gain marketable job skills through the Microsoft IT Academy Program of eLearning for Wounded Warriors.
 For more information, email email@example.com.

-Compensated Work Therapy: Compensated Work Therapy (CWT) is a Department of Veterans Affairs (VA) vocational rehabilitation program that endeavors to match and support work-ready veterans in competitive jobs, and to consult with business and industry regarding their specific employment needs.
+Compensated Work Therapy: This Department of Veterans Affairs (VA) vocational rehabilitation program matches work-ready veterans with competitive jobs, and consults with business and industry help meet their employment needs.
 In some locations, CWT is also known as Veterans Industries.

-Operation Warfighter: Operation Warfighter (OWF) is a temporary assignment/internship program, developed by the Department of Defense, for service members that are convalescing at military treatment facilities in the National Capitol Region and increasingly throughout the United States.
-The program provides recuperating service members with meaningful activity outside of the hospital environment and offers a formal means of transition back to the military or civilian workforce.
+Operation Warfighter: This is a temporary assignment/internship program, developed by the Department of Defense, for service members that are convalescing at military treatment facilities in the National Capitol Region and increasingly throughout the U.S. The program provides recuperating service members with meaningful activity outside of the hospital environment and offers a formal means of transition back to the military or civilian workforce.

-O*Net Crosswalk Search: O* Net provides tools to help service members understand how they can translate military skills to civilian career skills, and find the civilian equivalent of military jobs using a unique “crosswalk” feature.
+O*Net Crosswalk Search: Tools to help service members understand how they can translate military skills to civilian career skills, and find the civilian equivalent of military jobs by using a unique “crosswalk” feature.